eubinecto/cs231n-assignments/assignment1/cs231n/classifiers/k_nearest_neighbor/readme.md

 ### Why should you use KNN?
 Though possible, Rule-based approach for image classification is brittle, and scales poorly with new data.

-A better approach is Data-driven approach, and KNN is the most simplest algorithm
+A better approach is Data-driven approach, and KNN is the most simplest data-driven approach.

 ## How's
 ### How does `train` work?